Richard-Rogalski/LXQt-and-Sway/README.md

 ```
 ## LXQt-panel config
 gaps bottom 32
-# This is so the bar doesn't cover tiled windows
+# This is so the bar doesn't partially cover tiled windows
 exec --no-startup-id lxqt-panel
 no_focus [app_id="lxqt-panel"]
 for_window [app_id="lxqt-panel"] floating enable, sticky enable, border none, move down 550 px
 # You can use ppt (percantage point) instead of px (pixels).
 550px seems to work for a 1080p monitor with a 32px high bar
 ```
+*note: the panel might be 100% invisible by default. try finding it and right clicking it and change its theme*

 ## How to: Notifications
 To get notifications working, install lxqt-notificationd and add the following to your Sway config file: